ibm-cloud-docs/account/faqs-account.md

 * At the discretion of {{site.data.keyword.IBM_notm}}, accounts that violate the acceptable usage behavior of the {{site.data.keyword.Bluemix_notm}} services can be disabled without notice.
 Some services can be restored if users correct their usage behaviors after they're notified of the offensive action.
 For more information, see [Acceptable Internet use policy for IBM services](https://www.ibm.com/services/us/imc/html/aup1.html){: external}.

 If you believe that your account was deactivated in error, contact support by calling 1-866-325-0045 and selecting the third option.

+## How can I reactivate my account?
+{: #account-reactivated}
+{: faq}

+To make a payment and reactivate your account, contact support by calling 1-866-325-0045 and selecting the third option.

 ## What are my options for contacting {{site.data.keyword.cloud_notm}} Support?
 {: #contactsupport}